fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 ### What’s Next

 In this lab, you looked at many of pytest’s builtin fixtures.
 Next, you’ll take a closer look at plugins.
-The nuance of writing large plugins could be a book in itself; however, small custom plugins are a regular part of the pytest ecosystem.
+Small custom plugins are a regular part of the pytest ecosystem.